ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 - **Computing:** A normalized value derived from computing-related L0 metrics, such as CPU, GPU, and NPU utilization.

-- **Communication:** A normalized value derived from communication-related L0 metrics, such as throughput and latency.
+- **Communication:** A normalized value derived from communication-related L0 metrics, such as communication throughput.

 - **Composed:** A normalized value derived from an end-to-end aggregation function by levaraging both computing and communication metrics.
 For example, end-to-end delay computed as the sum of all delays along a path.